-ECE105: Introduction to Young Children with Special Needs (Birth-8 years)
+ECE105 : Introduction to Young Children with Special Needs (Birth-8 years)

-This course will focus on children with special needs in early childhood settings.
-Based on a developmental perspective, course content includes the various areas of exceptionality in terms of causes, characteristics and general intervention, strategies for adapting the learning environment, modifying instruction and making curriculum accessible to all children through inclusion of those with special needs.
-Attention will be given to State and Federal Legislation, the referral process, community resources, and effective ways to work with families.
-(6 hours observation/field work)
+This course focuses on children with special needs in early childhood settings.
+Based on a developmental perspective, course content includes the various areas of exceptionality in terms of causes, characteristics and general intervention, strategies for adapting the learning environment, modifying instruction and making curriculum accessible to all children, through inclusion of those with special needs.
+Attention is given to State and Federal Legislation, the referral process, community resources, and effective ways to work with families.
+(6 hours observation/field work).
+This course meets the requirement for Inclusive Practices in the ECE Foundational Certificate.